 Altogether, it is recommended that individuals procrastinate wisely and in moderation.
-Often times, the consensus thought is that procrastination is always bad.
+Oftentimes, the consensus thought is that procrastination is always bad.
 However, this is not always the case.
-While procrastinating can produce negative results, there are times where procrastination can be beneficial.
+While procrastinating can produce negative results, there are times when procrastination can be beneficial.

-Just like with most everything in life, procrastination is not all bad, nor is it all good.
-Finding a balance in life with when one accomplishes their tasks and when they use their time to meet their personal and social life is crucial.
-This balance can be found by using procrastination sparingly and only in times when it is appropriate.
+Just like with almost everything in life, procrastination is not all bad, nor is it all good.
+Finding a balance in life between when one accomplishes tasks and when they use their time to meet their personal and social life is crucial.
+This balance can be found by using procrastination sparingly and only at times when it is appropriate.

 At Clarity Clinic, we have highly trained staff who specialize in therapy and psychiatry services.
 To learn more about how we can support your mental health, call Clarity Clinic at (312) 815-9660 or schedule an appointment today.